skychowdary/YoutubeNotesgen/README.md

 ## ❓ FAQ

 **Q**: How accurate are the generated notes?
-**A**: Leveraging GPT-4's powerful AI, we ensure high accuracy in note-taking, capturing the essence of the video transcripts. ✔️
+**A**: Leveraging gemini pro's powerful AI, we ensure high accuracy in note-taking, capturing the essence of the video transcripts. ✔️

 **Q**: Can I contribute to the project?
 **A**: Absolutely!
 Check out the 'Contributing' section for how to get involved. 👍